 It seems like a crazy proposition, that your dog or any dog could not just be a dog, but also play one on TV.
-But when you live in Los Angeles like Maggie, Rossi and me, this is our normal.
-Maggie loves to do production work, I enjoy training on sets and in studios, so the showbiz life is another way we can have fun together.
+But when you live in Los Angeles like Maggie, Rossi and myself, this is our normal.
+Maggie and Rossi love to do production work, I enjoy training on sets and in studios, so the showbiz life is another way we can have fun together.

 I do get asked quite frequently about our work and how we got into it, so I thought it was time to do a post that explains the ins and outs of media work for canines.

 Production work is a fancy term for being trained to work on photo shoots and movie/TV sets.
 This can encompass anything from web ads to print ads to video ads and TV commercials as well as television shows and feature films.
 Maggie’s images have graced the pages of Harper’s Bazaar, Petco, Travel & Leisure, and she even died in a Stephen King film.

 There is special training required – lots of it – and I wouldn’t take just any dog to a movie set but it’s also true that anyone – yes, even you – can train your dog to be production-ready.